AERA is leading the luxury footwear industry forward by placing equal value on product, people and the planet.

 SCS conducts "Cradle to Consumer" Life Cycle Assessment (LCA) studies on our behalf on every shoe production we make, to quantify the environmental impact of our shoes as accurately as possible.
 The full results of the LCA studies are available here and are also summarized in brief in the “Sustainability” section found on each product page.
 The LCAs measure the environmental impact of our shoes on the following categories: Global Warming Potential, Fresh Water Consumption, Ozone Depletion Potential, Acidification Potential, Eutrophication Potential, Smog Potential, Fossil Fuel Depletion and Primary Energy Demand.
 It is critically important to us to accurately measure the full environmental impact of our business through scientific means, as a first step in bringing our philosophy of "Good for the Planet" to life.

 With the help of the experts at SCS, we have identified meaningful offset strategies for carbon and water, and are continuing to work on finding ways to offset our other impacts.
 We are aware that not all environmental impacts have directly corresponding offsets, and that only carbon offsets are currently certifiable.
 However, we are committed to finding the right solutions and to doing as much as possible to offset all our impacts.

-To date, we have invested in the following projects, always aiming to offset the environmental impacts associated with the cradle-to-consumer lifecycle of our shoes by 110%:
+To date, we have invested in the following projects, always aiming to offset the environmental impacts associated with the cradle-to-consumer lifecycle of our shoes:

 Global Warming Potential (GWP): we have invested in the Green Trees Reforestation project, a project that, to date, has helped to reforest 120,000 acres of marginal farmland in the Mississippi Alluvial Valley.
 Through this investment, we have offset the GWO of our shoes by 110%, as certified by SCS, by planting over 2,000 trees there.

-Fresh Water Consumption (FW): we have offset 110% of the fresh water used in the process of making all of our shoes to date, by purchasing BEF Water Restoration Certificates©.
+Fresh Water Consumption (FW): we have offset the fresh water used in the process of making all of our shoes to date, by purchasing BEF Water Restoration Certificates©.
 We have invested to restore 622,000 gallons of water in critically dewatered rivers and streams in the United States.
 Please see here for the relevant certifications.